Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-People who suffer from alcohol use disorder (AUD) are at a higher risk of developing liver damage.
+People with alcohol use disorder (AUD) are at a higher risk of developing liver damage.
 AUD refers to a pattern of drinking that causes the drinker distress or harm, which may be either mild or severe.10

 Men are more likely to develop alcoholic-related liver damage than women.
 But women may develop liver damage with less exposure to alcohol than men.5

-There are some early signs of liver damage to keep in mind.
+There are some early symptoms of liver damage to keep in mind.
 While alcoholic liver disease may be asymptomatic, severe liver disease may lead to portal hypertension, jaundice, and brain disease (encephalopathy).

 The most common early signs of liver damage from alcohol include: